robbie888/HackTheBox/Vaccine Box.md

 I'll try to use sqlmap to see if this can get me some info.

-I'll use ZAP to capture the cookie data.
+I'll use firefox inspector to capture the cookie data that sqlmap requires.

 Looks like we have a PostgreSQL db, with possible injection here.